UVADS/sds-vscode/README.md

-# VSCode Extension Pack for SDS
+# UVA Data Science Core Extension Pack

-This extension pack supports students in the University of Virginia School of Data Science.
+This VS Code extension pack supports students in the University of Virginia School of Data Science.

+## Extensions Included

 The following extensions are installed in this pack: